Editorial

 Stop Fighting Time-Tracking Software Built for Other Industries

-Most time-tracking software treats engineering work like generic consulting; firms end up fighting systems built for lawyers or marketing agencies, trying to force phase-based projects into hourly buckets that don't make sense.
+Most time-tracking software treats engineering work like generic consulting; firms end up fighting systems built for lawyers or marketing agencies.
+Those systems force phase-based projects into hourly buckets that don't make sense.

-Engineering firms need software that thinks like they do: projects with phases, deliverables with deadlines, and teams that include both internal staff and external consultants.
+Engineering firms need software that thinks like they do: phased projects with deliverables, deadlines, and teams that include both internal staff and external consultants.
 They need real-time visibility into project health without hunting through five different systems.

 Engineering firms' time is too valuable to waste on systems that don't understand their work.
 Get started with Monograph.